Hackley Public Library

-The use of the Hackley Public Library’s Internet stations is a privilege.
+The use of the Hackley Public Library’s network and Internet stations is a privilege.
 Inappropriate use will result in immediate disconnection and suspension of use for the day, and may result in lengthier suspension or cancellation of this privilege.
 Violators may be asked to leave the library for the day.
 A second incident will result in suspension from using the Internet for six months or longer, or cancellation of Internet usage privilege.
 Unlawful use may result in prosecution.

 Inappropriate use will be determined by the librarian in charge, following this policy, rules of use developed for this library, and all applicable laws and regulations.
 Decisions of the librarian in charge may be appealed to the library director, whose decision is final.

 The Hackley Public Library also offers free public Internet access for persons with wireless-enabled devices.

 This service, which allows individuals to connect to the Internet from the Hackley Public Library using their own equipment, uses the Library’s network resources.
 Anyone using the Library’s wireless service must abide by this Internet Access policy.